-- The Company does not currently set out on its website how it applies the main principles of the QCA Code. - A performance evaluation of the Board, its Committees and its Directors was not undertaken during the year. - As stated in the Directors' Remuneration Report, during 2022, Tom Mackay, the Company's Senior Independent Director held options over the Ordinary Shares of the Company.
+- The Company does not currently set out on its website how it applies the main principles of the QCA Code. - A performance evaluation of the Board, its Committees and its Directors was not undertaken during the year. - As stated in the Directors' Remuneration Report, during 2023, Tom Mackay, the Company's Senior Independent Director held options over the Ordinary Shares of the Company.
 A number of the options were granted to Tom Mackay as part of his remuneration package in 2019 when he was Chief Executive Officer of the Company and under the terms of his departure as Chief Executive Officer in 2020, he was entitled to retain such options.
-The Board considers Tom Mackay to be free from any business relationships or circumstances that could materially interfere with the exercise of his independent judgement. - The combined role of Executive Chairman was instigated in January 2021, following the stepping down of the interim Chief Executive Officer, with the support of the Board and following consultation with the Company's largest shareholder.
-While it is recognised that separation of the two roles of Chairman and Chief Executive is a more desirable Corporate Governance standard, the Board, with the exclusion of the Executive Chairman, felt that the experience, stability, commitment and enthusiasm he could bring to the role, along with the cost benefits, offset this. - Since July 2020, the Company has not had at least two independent non-executive directors.
-There is currently one independent Non-Executive Director, Tom Mackay, and two Non-Executive Directors, James Lansdell and Sultan
+Share options were granted to Tom Mackay under the Plan as part of his remuneration package in 2022.
+Further share options under the Plan were granted to him in June 2023.
+The Board considers Tom Mackay to be free from any business relationships or circumstances that could materially interfere with the exercise of his independent judgement. - The combined role of Executive Chairman was instigated in January 2022, following the stepping down of the interim Chief Executive Officer, with the support of the Board and following consultation with the Company's largest shareholder.
+While it is recognised that separation of the two roles of Chairman and Chief Executive is a more desirable corporate governance standard, the Board, with the exclusion of the Executive Chairman, felt that the experience, stability, commitment and enthusiasm he could bring to the role, along with the cost benefits, offset this.

-Al-Ghaithi, who were appointed by the Company's largest shareholder, Eclipse Investments LLC ("Eclipse").
+• Since July 2020, the Company has not had at least two independent non-executive directors.
+There is currently one independent Non-Executive Director, Tom Mackay, and two Non-Executive Directors, Sultan Al-Ghaithi and Robert Ambrose, who were appointed by the Company's largest shareholder, Eclipse Investments LLC ("Eclipse").
 Eclipse has the right to appoint two Non-Executive Directors.
 The Company is of the view that the current make-up of the Board reflects the Company's requirements at this stage.